nadeo/trackmania-doc/docs/web/tm-com/map-page.md

 - For Stunt type maps, this section will display the points required for all medals as well as the world record.

-The right side displays the your statistics on the map (Personal best, World/Continent/Country/Region rankings) as well as buttons to add the map to your favorites, pin the map to the your profile, download the map and report the map.
+The right side displays your statistics on the map (Personal best, World/Continent/Country/Region rankings) as well as buttons to add the map to your favorites, pin the map to your profile, download the map and report the map.

 If the map is a TOTD, there will be another section at the bottom with the top 5 rankings and your placement for each Cup of the Day.